There are three fellowship tracks available:

 Fellows on the Adult Fellowship DHMC and Inpatient Psychiatry track:

-- (a) Three-days per week on the general outpatient neuropsychological service at DHMC
+- Year 2: (a) Six-months full time on general outpatient neuropsychological service at DHMC; (b) Six-months, three-days per week on the general outpatient neuropsychological service at DHMC and two-days per week at NHH.

-- Cognition in Older Adults (COA) Clinic: Involves clinicians from psychiatry, neurology, radiology, and neuropsychology.
+- Cognition in Older Adults (COA) Clinic: This clinic involves clinicians from geropsychiatry, neurology, radiology, and neuropsychology.
 Fellows conduct neuropsychological evaluations, attend COA team meetings, and have the opportunity to shadow COA team members.

 All fellows provide consultation to referral sources, feedback with patients and families, and participate in intervention planning and monitoring as part of their duties.
 Adult fellows’ typical neuropsychological evaluation caseload includes 3-4 cases per week, with psychometrist support for some cases at DHMC.